Melissa Etheridge: Awards and honors

 Etheridge has received various accolades and honors throughout her career.
 Among her competitive awards, she has won two Grammy Awards (from 15 nominations), an Academy Award, and a Juno Award.

 Among her honorary accolades, she has received the ASCAP Founders Award, an Honorary Doctor of Music Degree from Berklee College of Music, and a star on the Hollywood Walk of Fame.

 She ranked No. 49 on VH1's list of 100 Greatest Women in Rock & Roll in 1999.

+In 2026, Etheridge was nominated for the Rock and Roll Hall of Fame.